Adapted from The Complete Singer-Songwriter

 Beneath all the nuances of melodies and lyrics, most songs are built from the same basic parts—some kind of sequence of verse, chorus, bridge, and so on.
 For writing a song, learning to play someone else’s song, or communicating with other musicians, being able to identify these parts and patterns is an essential skill.

-Let’s take a look at common song forms used in rock, country, folk, and pop, and consider how their components function and fit together.
-Check out the Spotify playlists, which are an audio companion to the book The Complete Singer-Songwriter, for some classic examples.
+Let's take a look at common song forms used in rock, country, folk, and pop, and consider how their components function and fit together.
+Check out the Spotify playlists below for some classic examples.

 The simplest song form has only one section, the verse—the same melody and chord progression repeats through the entire thing while the words change.
 This is the traditional ballad form, as used in the following songs.
 As these examples suggest, the verse-only form is a great storytelling vehicle (murder and tragedy are optional but recommended).
 Since the music isn’t changing, listeners can focus on the unfolding narrative.
 So you might consider writing in this form when the story is the most important aspect of the song.